 The Small Business Innovations Research (SBIR) and Small Business Technology Transfer (STTR) programs are research and development initiatives across the federal government specifically targeting small businesses.
 Businesses that win SBIR or STTR awards keep the rights to any technology developed and are encouraged to commercialize it.
 VTO, through broader Department of Energy efforts, supports SBIR/STTR to increase commercialization of technology developed through DOE-supported research and development, stimulate innovation in the private sector, and improve the return on investment from federally funded research.

-In addition to DOE funding opportunities, there are a variety of state and local incentives and tax credits listed on the Alternative Fuels Data Center that support the use of alternative fuel vehicles and infrastructure.
+In addition to DOE funding opportunities, there are a variety of state, local, and federal incentives, including tax credits, listed on the Alternative Fuels Data Center that support the use of alternative fuel vehicles and infrastructure.

 Clean Cities also provides information on other programs outside of DOE that fund alternative fuel deployment projects, such as those at the U.S. Department of Transportation and the U.S. Environmental Protection Agency.
 The Clean Cities network of coalitions also provides technical assistance to public and private stakeholders to deploy alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.